 Domains Example Activities (Students should complete at least one activity to satisfy domain.
 Additional activities may also qualify at the discretion of the preceptor and/or pharmacy site) Domain 1.
-Patient Safety - Accurately prepare and dispense medications or supervise the Accurately Dispense preparation of medications.
-Medications Evaluate the acceptability and accuracy of a prescription and verify that the information is correct and then correctly prepare the prescription and label for Student demonstrates a dispensing. commitment to and a valuing Evaluate appropriateness of medication orders by correlating the order with of patient safety by assuring patient- specific data and drug information. accurate preparation, Compound parenteral and non-parenteral drug products using accurate labeling, dispensing, and calculations, pharmaceutical components, and techniques. distribution of prescriptions Dispense medications and devices in accordance with legal requirements and medication orders.
-Provide safe, accurate and time-sensitive medication distribution.
+Patient Accurately prepare and dispense medications or supervise the Safety - Accurately preparation of medications.
+Dispense Medications Evaluate the acceptability and accuracy of a prescription and verify that the information is correct and then correctly prepare the prescription and label Student demonstrates a for dispensing. commitment to and a Evaluate appropriateness of medication orders by correlating the order valuing of patient safety by with patient- specific data and drug information. assuring accurate Compound parenteral and non-parenteral drug products using accurate preparation, labeling, calculations, pharmaceutical components, and techniques. dispensing, and distribution Dispense medications and devices in accordance with legal requirements of prescriptions and Provide safe, accurate and time-sensitive medication distribution. medication orders.
 Appropriately compound, dispense, or administer a medication, pursuant to a new prescription, prescription refill, or drug order.
 Accurately process and dispense medication pursuant to a new prescription, prescription refill or drug order.
 Accurately evaluate and process prescriptions/orders, in accordance with applicable laws and regulations.
 Determine appropriate storage of compounded medications before and after dispensing.